May 31st

 Commentary:

 Life is a cycle.
-There are good times and bad times, some which bring excessive joy, while others times bring fear.
-In either circumstance, chances are that one will react hastily.
-When one reacts hastily, he is bound to make mistakes that he will regret later.
+There are good times and bad times.
+Some bring excessive joy, while other times bring fear.
+In either circumstance, chances are, one might react hastily.
+When one responds hurriedly, he is bound to make mistakes that he will regret later.
 However, sped arrows and spoken words can never be taken back.
 He would have already caused damage, be it intentional or unintentional.
 When such actions are set in motion, chances are that the other person will retaliate with more force, leading to an unending vicious cycle.

-The poet in this verse opines that - he who thinks his actions through will save some suffering/regrets for himself as well as for others around him.
+The poet in this verse opines that—he who thinks his actions through, will save some suffering/regrets for himself and for others around him.
 Thoughtless actions have caused great harm and history is proof for that.
 Thoughtfulness about one's own actions is the winning way!

-Construction is a slow and laborious task that takes years.
-Destruction can occur from one thoughtless action in a single day.
+People of thoughtless actions are always surprised by consequences.
+We must remember that construction is a slow and laborious task that takes years whereas destruction can occur from one thoughtless action in a minute.

 pada vigrahaH: